gobolinux/Documentation/GoboLinux-GitHub-contributor-workflow.md

-This page is intended to document the workflow from setting up Compile.conf for proper attribution, to Compiling and testing a package, to creating a commit with a good commit message to finally submitting a GitHub Pull Request (PR).
+This page is intended to document the new GitHub workflow for contributing to GoboLinux.

 ## Compile.conf and attribution